sneha-chowd/MAGinator-COMP383/README.md

 mkdir -p db_markers
 extract_markers.py -c t__SGB10068 -o db_markers/ #SGB10068 is the id for _E. coli_ in the MetaPhlAn database
 ```
-To determine the ID for the bacterial species of interest in the MetaPhlAn database, use:
+To determine the ID for any bacterial species of interest in the MetaPhlAn database, use:
 ```
 less /path/to/database | grep <genus>_<species>
 ```